eyalsad70/final-project/README.md

-# **Route Planner 101: ETL Project with Kafka, Python, PySpark, PostgreSQL, MongoDB and Telegram Bot**
+# **Virtual Route Planner: ETL Project with Kafka, Python, PySpark, PostgreSQL, MongoDB and Telegram Bot**

 ## **Overview**
 Route planner app is designed to give the best route and breakpoints (optional) for users who want to plan a day trip (currently in Israel only).